 How the Miss Rule is applied is noted under each competition.

 We request that affiliated clubs ensure that they have up to date copies of the Rules of Snooker and Billiards.
-We also have several referees who will be able to assist in the interpretation of the ‘Miss Rule’, should clarification be required.

 The main points to remember are highlighted below:-